Rfor strong bloody violence, grisly images, graphic nudity, language and brief sexuality.

 A retired rodeo legend risks it all to save his grandson.
 Facing his own painful past and the fears of his family, he enters a high-stakes bull-riding competition as the oldest contestant ever.
 Along the way, he reconciles old wounds with his estranged daughter and proves that true courage is found in the fight for family.

-Rfor strong bloody violence, language throughout and some drug material.
+Rfor violence, language and some sexual material.